 How To Get To Baluran National Park

-Better to go to Baluran National Park by driving as it is more convenient.
-Adventurers using rented private car can start from East Java’s capital Surabaya.
-It takes about six hours to get to Baluran, passing cities of Pasuruan, Probolinggo, and Situbondo.
+Getting to the destination by renting a car is way more convenient.
+Adventurers who opt for a rental car can start from East Java’s capital Surabaya.
+It takes about six hours to get to Baluran, passing the cities of Pasuruan, Probolinggo, and Situbondo.

 From Bungurasih Bus Terminal, just get on another bus going to Probolinggo.
 Next, hop on another bus to Ketapang and tell the driver to stop at Baluran.

-Baluran located right at Forestry Area in Sumberwaru, Banyuputih, Situbondo Regency.
-East Java 68374.
+Baluran national park is located in Area Hutan Sumberwaru, Banyuputih, Situbondo, East Java 68374.